Paris Observatory: History

-The Paris Observatory was proposed in 1665-1666 by the French Academy of Sciences, which had recently been founded by the Minister of Finance Jean-Baptiste Colbert.
+The Paris Observatory was proposed in 1665–1666 by the French Academy of Sciences, which had recently been founded by the Minister of Finance Jean-Baptiste Colbert.
 In 1666, King Louis XIV authorized the building of the Observatory.
 On Midsummer's Day 1667, members of the Academy of Sciences traced the future building's outline on a plot outside town near the Port Royal abbey, with the Paris meridian exactly bisecting the site north–south.
 The meridian line was used as a basis for navigation and would be used by French cartographers as their prime meridian for more than 200 years.

 The Paris Observatory predates by a few years the Royal Greenwich Observatory in England, which was founded in 1675.
 The English philosopher John Locke visited the Paris Observatory on 28 August 1677, which he recorded in his journal: "At the Observatory we saw the Moon in a twenty-two foot glass, and Jupiter, with his satellites, in the same.
 The most remote was on the east, and the other three on the west.
 We also saw Saturn and his ring, in a twelve-foot glass, and one of his satellites.
 Monsieur Cassini told me, that the declination of the needle at Paris is about two and a half degrees to the west."

 The architect of the Paris Observatory was Claude Perrault whose brother, Charles, was secretary to Jean-Baptiste Colbert and superintendent of public works.
 Optical instruments were supplied by Giuseppe Campani.
 Construction of the Observatory was completed in 1671, though the buildings were extended in 1730, 1810, 1834, 1850, and 1951.
 The last extension incorporates the Meridian Room designed by Jean Prouvé.

 Accomplishments

-In 1671 Saturn's Moon Iapetus was discovered, and Rhea in 1672, from the Paris Observatory.
-In 1684 Dione and Tethys were discovered also.
+In 1671 Saturn's moon Iapetus was discovered from the observatory, followed by Rhea in 1672.
+The moons Dione and Tethys were also discovered from the observatory in 1684.
 In 1676 the staff concluded that light itself was travelling at a finite speed.

 The world's first national almanac, the Connaissance des temps, was published by the Observatory in 1679, using eclipses in Jupiter's satellites to aid sea-farers in establishing longitude.
 In 1863, the observatory published the first modern weather maps.
 In 1882, a 33 cm astrographic lens was constructed, an instrument that catalysed what proved to be the over-ambitious international Carte du Ciel project.

-In November 1913, the Paris Observatory, using the Eiffel Tower as an antenna, exchanged sustained wireless (radio) signals with the United States Naval Observatory in Washington, D.C. to determine the exact difference of longitude between the two institutions.
+In November 1913, the observatory used the Eiffel Tower as an antenna, exchanged sustained radio signals with the United States Naval Observatory in Washington, D.C. to determine the exact difference of longitude between the two institutions.

 Heritage

 The Paris Observatory library preserves a great number of original works and letters of the Observatory and well known astronomers.
-The entire collection has been inventoried in an online archive called Alidade - Accès en Ligne aux Instruments, Documents et Archives De l’astronomiE (Online Access to Instruments, Documents and Archives of Astronomy).
+The entire collection has been inventoried in an online archive called Calames.
 Some of the work is now digitized on the digital library such as those of Johannes Hevelius, Jérôme Lalande and Joseph-Nicolas Delisle.